ipgfrost/Vermilion/README.md

 Vermilion is designed in a modular nature.
 This means that each major piece of functionality is stored in its own module (referred to by Vermilion as an "extension").
 Vermilion should continue to operate regardless of what extensions are loaded.
 This means that all extensions should be SELF SUFFICIENT without depending on each other, and if they do, it should be a soft dependency so it quietly fails without producing an error.

 Do not upload to the Steam Workshop without my permission.
-If you do, I will report your upload and your account and file for a DMCA takedown regardless of any "improvements" you may have made.